Sunset in Sequoia-Kings Canyon

 “Nature is seldom suspected of being poor, for does she not possesses all the real estate of the world, to say nothing of unexplored moons and stars?
 And has she then only one Yosemite Valley?”
 John Muir ponders.

-Once upon a time in the age of the Pleistocene, Mother Nature nurtured a landscape shaped by glaciers and granite in the womb of the Sierras.
+Once upon a time in the age of the Pleistocene, Mother Nature nurtured a landscape shaped by glaciers and granite in the womb of the Sierra.
 With the retreat of the glaciers many deep valleys fed by mountain snows were born on the western front of the range.
 The four main sister valleys named Yosemite, Hetch Hetchy, Tehipite, and Kings were raised with equal love and opportunity by Mother Nature.
-It was not until the Sierras were seen through the eyes and bias of western civilization that the valleys developed distinct personalities.
-Yosemite with her glamor and charisma, caught the most attention and praise (especially among bearded men).
+It was not until the Sierra was seen through the eyes and bias of western civilization that the valleys developed distinct personalities.
+Yosemite with her glamour and charisma, caught the most attention and praise (especially among bearded men).
 Nearby attention starved Hetch Hetchy made the biggest sacrifice to humanity only to be forgotten beneath the waters.
 Quiet Tehipite afraid of such attention withdrew her huge domes and beauty out of sight.
 And the Kings sister, unconcerned with humanity’s opinion and such drama, continued the business of flowing rivers, growing trees, greening meadows, and shaping granite.
 Despite being bestowed National Park status, the Kings sister continued a modest peaceful life free from the nuisance of beauty starved city dwelling humanity.
 The mystery, though, is how the beauty and potential of the King sister’s rock walls have not been entirely discovered and swarmed by climbers.

 This day in age, the Kings Canyon offers climbers something unique.
 A land of choose your own adventure.
 Climbing for every mood.
 Sport, traditional, bouldering, and big walls.
 Shade or sun.
 Clean or dirty.
 Short or long approach.
 Granite or marble.
 The rock quality can be excellent on established routes and new routes will encounter the usual loose rocks, dirt, and vegetation.